immortalbob/Archive-Viewer/README.md

 Download the directory.html file, and it should pull the directory.csv from this repo.

-I'll update it every so often to keep it in line with the archive's file structure.
+I'll update the .csv every so often to keep it in line with the archive's file structure.